Our Progress in India, Senegal, Uganda, the U.S., and Zambia:

 When a woman dies, the effects on her family are enormous: her baby is more likely to die before the age of two and her other children are up to 10 times more likely to leave school, suffer from poor health, or die prematurely.
 Families experiencing a maternal death spend more on funeral expenses than all other yearly expenses combined, including food, shelter, and education.
 But it's not just her family that suffers.

 A woman's death also impairs her community.
 Her unpaid work contributes to economic life, accounting for as much as one-third of the world's gross national product.
 Women are also more likely to reinvest their earned income in essential family needs like food, education, and medicine.

 Can you imagine a world where no mother dies giving birth?
 We can.
 That's the promise of Merck for Mothers.
 Working together with committed partners, we believe we can help make pregnancy and childbirth a safe, healthy, and joyful experience for women.

 We are working to improve maternal health through innovative partnerships and programs in 30 countries, including India, Senegal, Uganda, the U.S., and Zambia.

-Merck for Mothers is a 10-year $500 million initiative focused on improving the health and well-being of mothers during pregnancy and childbirth.
+Merck for Mothers, known as MSD for Mothers outside of the United States and Canada, is a 10-year $500 million initiative focused on improving the health and well-being of mothers during pregnancy and childbirth.

 As a global healthcare company, Merck created Merck for Mothers to address this critically important issue.
 We are committed to using our business and scientific expertise to end preventable maternal mortality and are already working in more than 30 countries around the world.